You are here: Urology Textbook > Prostate > Prostate sarcoma

 Most common histological types are rhabdomyosarcoma in children and leiomyosarcoma in adulthood:

-- Alveolar rhabdomyosarcoma: is more common in the extremities as in the urogenital system, it has a poor prognosis.
+- Alveolar rhabdomyosarcoma: more common in extremities than urogenital rhabdomyosarcoma in children, has poor prognosis, especially with PAX3-FOXO1 gene fusion.

 Signs and Symptoms of Prostate Sarcoma